Workers protest Indonesia's labor law in May Day rallies - WTMJ

 The Confederation of Indonesian Trade Unions and dozens of other organizations have filed a legal challenge against the Job Creation Law with the Constitutional Court.

-“The difficult situation could lead to more strikes and protests this year,” Iqbal said.
+“The difficult situation could lead to more strikes and protests this year,” Iqbal, the president of the trade unon group, said.

 Television reports showed hundreds of workers rallying in several other cities, including Makassar.
 They shouted demands for a raise in minimum wage and relaxed outsourcing rules.

-In Manila, protesters gathered briefly at a busy Manila boulevard, demanding pandemic cash aid, wage subsidies and COVID-19 vaccines amid rising unemployment and hunger.
+In Manila, protesters gathered briefly at a busy boulevard demanding pandemic cash aid, wage subsidies and COVID-19 vaccines amid rising unemployment and hunger.
 Some opted to stage protest motorcades to avoid infections.

 “Workers were largely left to fend for themselves while being locked down,” labor leader Josua Mata said.
 When workers protest the government’s mishandling of the pandemic that led to a massive loss of jobs and income, authorities suppress their basic right, Mata said.